 - Rising Development and Support Costs.
 In the presence of high debt, even small changes become very expensive.

 - Product Atrophy.
 As the cost to change or fix a product rises, the product stagnates.
 As a result, the product begins to atrophy and eventually ceases to be a viable option for most customers.

 - Decreased Predictability.
 If a product has a high level of technical debt, making any sort of prediction about how long a new feature might take becomes nearly impossible.

 - Underperformance.
-As technical debt increases, people'e expectations about the product's potential decreases.
+As technical debt increases, people's expectations about the product's potential decreases.
 These lowered expectations eventually propagate throughout the value chain.

 - Universal Frustration.
-At a certain level of technical debt, everyone in the value chain becomes frustrating.
+At a certain level of technical debt, everyone in the value chain becomes frustrated.
 People burn out or jump ship, abandoning the product to its fate.